 Also remember, the Case-Shiller doesn’t include renovations.
 That’s right – the structure depreciates, while your land might appreciate.
 Good luck.
 Here are some trailing average returns for the S&P 500 so you can compare the asset classes.

 So remember, your house is not an investment: it’s shelter.

-Transaction Fees Eat Your Return
+2. Transaction Fees Eat Housing Returns

 Let’s talk about stocks again for a second.
 As long as the market is open, you can trade stocks basically instantly – or at least so fast (in most stocks!) you can’t tell the difference.

 You can get a 30-year fixed mortgage with an interest rate below what people got on Treasuries in the 1970s: mortgage are very cheap, historically.

-Your IRA and 401(k) Have More Legal Protection
+5. Your IRA and 401(k) Have More Legal Protection

 Two neighbors each have a net worth of $1 million.
 They are both married and 40 years old.
 One owns his house outright, valued at $1,000,000.
 The other has $250,000 in equity in his house, and $750,000 between his 401(k) and IRAs.

 They both are sued, and both have judgements of $2,000,000 against them.
 Both declare bankruptcy.
 What happens next?